Enjoying Summer in Spain: Best Activities in 6 Spanish Cities

 Learning how to pour cider is an entertaining activity at any time of year – but is particularly refreshing in the summer months!

-Summer in Spain: Things to Do in Madrid
+Summer Activities in Madrid

 First up, for those spending summer in Spain’s capital city, we have details on all things Madrid!
 One of our favorite things to do in Madrid in June is to pay a visit to the book fair in Retiro Park, which has been running for close to 100 years!
 June is, of course, Pride Month worldwide, and the festivities in Madrid are not to be missed.
 They usually take place towards the end of the month, going through the first weekend in July.